-You have to conclude that Sarah Winchester was a tad eccentric.
-She began the renovation of a farmhouse in San Jose, California that lasted 36 years.
+You have to conclude that Sarah Winchester was a little bit eccentric.
+She began the renovation of a farmhouse in San Jose, California, that lasted 36 years.
 The resulting 24,000-square-foot palace is filled with mystery and, perhaps, some ghosts.

 The Winchester Fortune

 Sarah Lockwood Pardee was born in 1839 in New Haven, Connecticut.
 Sarah’s father was a shrewd businessman who made a fortune building and supplying ambulances to the Union Army during the Civil War.